team-mayes/hartree/README.md

 There may be multiple listings of some properties (i.e. electronic energy).
 The listed value will be the last one in the file.
 The column headings in the resulting csv file are:

-File Name: repeats the file name where the data was obtained Solvent type: if an implicit solvent was specified (i.e. water) it will be noted here.
+* File Name: repeats the file name where the data was obtained
+* Solvent type: if an implicit solvent was specified (i.e. water) it will be noted here.
 Otherwise, the program will list "N/A"
-Stoichiometry: the molecular formula for the system, i.e. C5H10O
+* Stoichiometry: the molecular formula for the system, i.e. C5H10O
-Charge: total system charge
+* Charge: total system charge
-Mult: system multiplicity
+* Mult: system multiplicity
-Functional: functional used.
+* Functional: functional used.
 Note that this will be repeated as listed in the output, not in the input, so you may see "RM062X" instead of "m062x"
-Basis Set: basis set, if applicable ("N/A" if semiempirical) Energy (A.U.): Last-listed electronic energy
+* Basis Set: basis set, if applicable ("N/A" if semiempirical)
+* Energy (A.U.): Last-listed electronic energy
-dipole: total dipole moment for the system
+* dipole: total dipole moment for the system
-ZPE (kcal/mol): the zero point energy; "N/A" if no calculated (no frequency calculated) G298 (Hartrees): Gibbs free energy at 298 K (if calculated) H298 (Hartrees): Enthalpy at 298 K (if calculated) Freq 1: Lowest frequency (wavenumber) in cm^-1; since Gaussian sorts frequencies, listing the lowest first, and since it stores imaginary numbers as negative numbers, you can use this to determine if the structure is a local minimum (if so, this will be a postive number)
+* ZPE (kcal/mol): the zero point energy; "N/A" if no calculated (no frequency calculated)
+* G298 (Hartrees): Gibbs free energy at 298 K (if calculated)
+* H298 (Hartrees): Enthalpy at 298 K (if calculated)
+* Freq 1: Lowest frequency (wavenumber) in cm^-1; since Gaussian sorts frequencies, listing the lowest first, and since it stores imaginary numbers as negative numbers, you can use this to determine if the structure is a local minimum (if so, this will be a positive number)
-Freq 2: Second-lowest frequency (wavenumber) in cm^-1; if Freq 1 is listed as a negative number and Freq 2 is positive, then the structure is a saddle point (transition state)
+* Freq 2: Second-lowest frequency (wavenumber) in cm^-1; if Freq 1 is listed as a negative number and Freq 2 is positive, then the structure is a saddle point (transition state)

 ### cpsnap

 This option produces one-line summaries of each output file (as in the "snap" option).
 It also provides the following columns.
 Some were created for very specific tasks and thus may not be generally useful.

 The "CP" of cpsnap stands for Cremer-Pople.
 While CP parameters are generally defined for many ring sizes, this program assumes only 6-membered rings.

-phi: Cremer-Pople (CP) puckering parameter phi, calculated
+* phi: Cremer-Pople (CP) puckering parameter phi, calculated
-theta: CP theta
+* theta: CP theta
-Q: CP Q
+* Q: CP Q
-Pucker: the closest IUPAC recognized puckering designation, as calculated based on arc length HM1 (deg): HM stands for "hydroxymethyl" and this is the O5-C5-C6-O6 dihedral angle; these calcs were used to determine the orientation of the hydroxymethyl arm on sugars such as glucose, GlcNAC, and mannose.
+* Pucker: the closest IUPAC recognized puckering designation, as calculated based on arc length
+* HM1 (deg): HM stands for "hydroxymethyl" and this is the O5-C5-C6-O6 dihedral angle; these calcs were used to determine the orientation of the hydroxymethyl arm on sugars such as glucose, GlcNAC, and mannose.
 "N/A" is returned for xylose.
-HM2 (deg): as above, with this showing the C4-C5-C6-O6 dihedral angle AC1 (deg): valid for GlcNAc (N/A otherwise); angle specifying orientation of acetyl group: C1-C2-N-C AC2 (deg): as above, but C3-C2-N-C
+* HM2 (deg): as above, with this showing the C4-C5-C6-O6 dihedral angle
+* AC1 (deg): valid for GlcNAc (N/A otherwise); angle specifying orientation of acetyl group: C1-C2-N-C
+* AC2 (deg): as above, but C3-C2-N-C
-Ano1 (deg): the C5−O5−C1−O1 dihedral angle, used to determine the stereochemistry at the anomeric carbon
+* Ano1 (deg): the C5-O5-C1-O1 dihedral angle, used to determine the stereochemistry at the anomeric carbon
-Ano2 (deg): the C3−C2−C1−O1 dihedral angle (the other anomeric carbon angle) R1 (A): these are the bond length around the 6-membered ring: O5-C1 R2 (A): C1-C2
+* Ano2 (deg): the C3-C2-C1-O1 dihedral angle (the other anomeric carbon angle)
+* R1 (A): these are the bond length around the 6-membered ring: O5-C1
+* R2 (A): C1-C2
-R3 (A): C2-C3
+* R3 (A): C2-C3
-R4 (A): C3-C4
+* R4 (A): C3-C4
-R5 (A): C4-C5
+* R5 (A): C4-C5
-R6 (A): C5-O5
+* R6 (A): C5-O5
-O1 (A): For a six-membered ring sugar, the C1-O1 distance.
+* O1 (A): For a six-membered ring sugar, the C1-O1 distance.
 Note that the there is no "O5" output.
 That is because for the sugars, the "O5" is part of the ring and thus the distances between O5 and C5 (and O5 and C1) are already output above.
-O2 (A): C2-O2 distance (C2-N if GlcNAc)
+* O2 (A): C2-O2 distance (C2-N if GlcNAc)
-O3 (A): C3-O3 distance
+* O3 (A): C3-O3 distance
-O4 (A): C4-O4 distance
+* O4 (A): C4-O4 distance
-O6 (A): C6-O6 distance (N/A if the sugar is xylose) Ion1 (A): distance between a specified atom type and each of up to 6 oxygen atoms (O1 to O6) (assumes one such atom type, as created for when I looked at ions like Ca or Na interacting with a glucose molecule).
+* O6 (A): C6-O6 distance (N/A if the sugar is xylose)
+* Ion1 (A): distance between a specified atom type and each of up to 6 oxygen atoms (O1 to O6) (assumes one such atom type, as created for when I looked at ions like Ca or Na interacting with a glucose molecule).
 By default, it will look for a sodium ion (Na or 11).
 This can be changes with the -i or --ion option.
 Note that the whole element name must be used (i.e. "-i calcium").
-Ion2 (A): ion-O2
+* Ion2 (A): ion-O2
-Ion3 (A): ion-O3
+* Ion3 (A): ion-O3
-Ion4 (A): ion-O4
+* Ion4 (A): ion-O4
-Ion5 (A): ion-O5
+* Ion5 (A): ion-O5
-Ion6 (A): ion-O6
+* Ion6 (A): ion-O6

 ### test